JessieGeorge/Bonus_George/readme.txt

 errorDiffuse function updates four future neighbors based on Floyd weight factor.
 It uses the isValidPos and clip functions as helpers.

-createIndexImage function:
+createQuantizedImage function:
 Copies of the original image is created for editing so that the original image is never altered, and so that edits don't interfere with each other.
 For each pixel of the copy image,
-	Using the RGB values, and quantization step variables, create an n-bit LUT index.
-Convert index to integer.
-	Get the quantized R,G,B values from the LUT using that index.
+	Get the quantized R,G,B values from the LUT.
+	Update quantized image.
 	Calculate error of original - quantized for each color channel.
-	Error Diffuse to four future neighbors based on Floyd weight factor.
+	Call helper function to error diffuse four future neighbors.
-	Assign integer LUT index to R,G,B to make grayscale index image.
-Output is written to [InputFileName]-index-[number of bits for R-G-B color channels].ppm

-createQuantizedImage function:
-Copy of the original image is created for editing so that the original image is never altered.
-For each pixel of the grayscale index image,
-	Get the LUT R,G,B values for that index and set pixel accordingly in the color quantized image.
-Output is written to [InputFileName]-QT8-[number of bits for R-G-B color channels].ppm
+Output is written to [InputFileName]-QT-[number of bits for rgb color channels].ppm

 --
 MImage.java is the utility class.
-Ducky.ppm is the example input.

 --
 Compile requirement